ivn-cote/eco/README.md

 Once we need polyfill for library code, we already have it on SPA level.

 Let's consider the second possible way of `library` using — as a prepared script.
-Rollup with proper plugins can assemble bundled version of the `library` with *all* polyfills.
+Rollup with proper plugins can assemble bundled version of the `library` with *all* polyfills for chossen browsers in the `babel-env-plugin` config.
+You can change this list of browsers and get an updated build file.